UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 **Encumbered Load** A person can carry up to an additional ten (10) items (for a total of twenty).
 When they are carrying more than ten items, they are **encumbered**, and movement speed is halved.
 When mounted, movement speed in combat is doubled.

-### Items

-**Supply** Common adventuring equipment and resources are abstracted into **supply**.
-Each unit of **supply** takes up one (1) slot, costs 1sp, and can be readily converted into...

-- Food, one (1) day for man or beast
-- Water, one (1) day (generally not required unless traveling through a desert)
-- Torches, three (3)
-- Ammunition for one (1) missile weapon
-- A common tool, such as a shovel, pickaxe, oar, rope, or the like.
-- Camping equipment suitable for a night in the wilderness.
-- Any other miscellaneous common item that the GM deems appropriate.

 | Armor        | AC | Cost    | Encumbrance as... | Examples                                   |
 |--------------|----|---------|-------------------|--------------------------------------------|
 | Unarmored    | 10 | -       | -                 | -                                          |